For frequently asked questions, visit the Box page.

 Q: Will CSUN ever ask me for personal information via email?

 A: No. Any email message asking for personal information such as user IDs, passwords, birthdates, and social security numbers is likely to be a phishing scam.
 Often, phishing scams will look like they're from banking institutions and other trusted organizations (such as the CSU).
 If you receive one of these messages, delete it immediately and never respond.
 Learn more.

 Q: What is IT's maintenance window?

 A: Saturdays from 12:00-6:00am.
-Any services that may be impacted are posted on Fridays under Scheduled Service Interruptions.
+Any services that may be impacted are posted on Fridays under Planned Service Interruptions.

 Q: What if a service is interrupted outside of the maintenance window?

-A: If a service should become unavailable outside of the maintenance window, a notice will be posted under Unscheduled Service Interruptions.
+A: If a service should become unavailable outside of the maintenance window, a notice will be posted under Current Service Interruptions.